Search the Site

 - Video yourself - Get someone to video your rides.
 Sometimes when you can actually see for yourself what is happening, you can finally make the changes that you need to in your riding.

 - And now for something completely different! - Change the subject.
 Work on something different for a while.
 If you are a Dressage rider, try some jumping.
 If you are a jumping rider, try some competitive trail or endurance riding.
 Doing something different can alleviate any staleness or boredom that might be hampering your progress.
-When you come back to your serious training after a short break, you may find that both you and your horse's perspective has improved.
+When you come back to your serious training after a short break, you may find that both you and your horse's perspective have improved.

 - Take steps to improve your overall relationship - Spend lots of time with your horse, just grooming and hand grazing him.
 Go out on relaxing hacks, and even take them to the ocean for a beachside gallop if possible.
 Make things FUN again!